peterhcharlton/ppg-beats/docs/functions/ims_beat_detector.md

 W. Karlen et al., 'Adaptive pulse segmentation and artifact detection in photoplethysmography for mobile applications,' in Proc.
 IEEE EMBS.
 IEEE, 2012, pp. 3131-4. <https://doi.org/10.1109/EMBC.2012.6346628>

 ##  Author
-Marco A. Pimentel - wrote the code: 'adaptPulseSegment' Peter H. Charlton - did very little, just wrote this wrapper
++   Marco A. Pimentel - wrote the code: 'adaptPulseSegment'

++   Peter H. Charlton - did very little, just wrote this wrapper

 ##  Documentation
 <https://ppg-beats.readthedocs.io/>

 ##  Version
 0.1, and is still in development.

+##  Source
+Original source: adaptPulseSegment.m , part of the RRest (<http://github.com/peterhcharlton/RRest/>) repository which is covered by the GNU public licence.

 ##  Licence
        This file is part of PPG-beats.